 Sorting through coffee cherries

-To keep your blends tasting consistently delicious year-round, Kaldi’s sources and samples a lot of coffee.
+Accomplishing this means sourcing and sampling a lot of coffee.
 Sourcing exceptional green coffee is both an art and a science, requiring passion and patience.
-At Kaldi’s, our supply chain is no mere spreadsheet of weights and dates, but the ever-expanding, ever-deepening network of relationships we’ve built with our importers, processors, and growers.
-We consider it a labor of love that’s never laborious.
+Our supply chain is an ever-expanding, ever-deepening network of relationships we’ve built with our importers, processors, and growers.
+We consider sourcing a labor of love that’s never laborious.

-Sourcing coffees that are not only high-quality and delicious, but also match an established flavor profile for a year-round blend is hard work, no two ways about it.
+Sourcing coffees that are not only high-quality and delicious, but also match an established flavor profile for a year-round blend is hard work.
 But we cherish the day-to-day routine and ritual of coffee, and we know you do, too.
 Your favorite cup of Cafe Kaldi or 700 should be just that: the rich depth of flavor you know and love.
 We hope to continue delivering that experience to all our guests and customers for many years to come.